No stretch of road in Southern Utah provides more must-see destinations than the scenic highways connecting Bryce Canyon to Zion National Park.

 Travelers hoping to experience the Mighty Five National Parks of Utah will quickly learn there is enough to see in-between these destinations to merit an extra few days on their road trip itinerary.

-In this travel guide, you will discover all the incredible destinations and unique desert landscapes of the American Southwest that are tucked away along scenic highways 12 and 89.
-In addition, one of the most overlooked treasures of the region lies just a short detour away at Cedar Breaks National Monument.
+In this guide, you will discover all the incredible destinations and unique desert landscapes of the American Southwest that are tucked away along scenic highways 12 and 89 that connect Bryce Canyon NP to Zion NP.

 **If you’re planning on traveling in the opposite direction, check our Zion to Bryce Canyon guide as we’ve already reversed the order for you!